 Late Registration Fee.
-Texas Southern University conducts alphabetical registration according to students' last name.
-Students are required to report for registration at the time indicated by the class schedule for their specific alphabet.
-Failure to complete registration on the date specified, but before the absolute deadline, will result in a late fee assessment.
+Texas Southern University reserves the right to conduct registration according to students' last name, major area, or any other delimiting factor.
+Students are required to register at the time indicated by the class schedule.
+Failure to complete registration on the date specified, but before the absolute deadline, may result in a late fee assessment.
 This fee is nonrefundable.

 Drop/Add Fee.
-A student making a course change or changes after payment of initial tuition and fees will be charged for each change.
+A student making a course change or changes after payment of initial tuition and fees may be charged for each change.
 This fee is nonrefundable.

-Installment Handling Fee.
+Installment Handling Fees.
 Tuition and fees during the fall and spring semesters may be paid by one of two options:

-- 1. Full payment of tuition and fees before the twentieth day of class or - 2.
-One-half payment of tuition and fees before the twentieth day of class, one-fourth by the start of the sixth week, and one-fourth by the start of the eleventh week.
+- 1. Full payment of tuition and fees by the twentieth day of class or - 2.
+One-half payment of tuition and fees by the twentieth day of class, one-fourth by the start of the sixth week, and one-fourth by the start of the eleventh week.

-Students electing to pay their tuition and fees on the installment plan will be assessed a handling fee of \$52.00 for the three-payment plan.
-This fee is nonrefundable.
+Students electing to pay their tuition and fees on the installment plan will be assessed a handling fee for the three-payment plan.
+Students are assessed a fee for each delinquent payment.
+These fees are nonrefundable.